Pastoral Care

 Ability Grouped Lessons

-Students are grouped in sets for English and Maths lessons based on their ability and are given work suited to their academic needs and skills.
-Teaching for all other subjects is done in tutor groups.
-Teaching is tailored to the learning styles of our students, with an emphasis on multisensory approaches.
-We find this contribute to marked increases in self-esteem and attitudes to learning.
+Students are grouped in sets for English and Maths lessons based on their ability with the teaching structured and paced to enable everyone to make progress based on their different starting points.
+Teaching is tailored to the learning styles of the students, with a multisensory approach integrated to aid knowledge and understanding.
+We find this contribute to marked increases in self-esteem and a positive attitude to learning.

 I think Fairley House was a fantastic school…Most of all I liked great teachers!